jkutner/get_back/README.md

     end

 Now the send_email method will *always* run in a separate thread.
+For example, this code:

+    u = User.new
+    u.send_email("joining")
+    puts 'done'

+Might yield this output:

+    > done
+    > Thanks for joining my website

-The background methods are run in a separate thread.
-The threads a pulled from a pool.
+The background methods are run in a separate thread, which is pulled from a pool.
 If you need to limit the concurrency of a method, you can fix the pool size:

     get_back :send_email, :pool => 10